Plastics

 © Amanda Finger, BAFU

 Around one million tonnes of plastics are consumed in Switzerland every year – that's 120 kilograms per capita (reference year 2017).
 Around 790,000 tonnes of plastic waste are generated every year, almost half of which is used for less than a year, e.g. as packaging.
-Eighty-three per cent (approx. 660,000 tonnes) of plastic waste is thermally recycled in waste incineration plants and around two per cent (approx. 10,000 tonnes) in cement factories.
-Around nine per cent (70,000 tonnes) is processed into recyclates.
+Around 83% per cent (660,000 tonnes) of plastic waste is recovered for energy in waste incineration plants and around 2% (10,000 tonnes) in cement works.
+Around nine per cent (70,000 tonnes) is processed into recycled material.
 A further six per cent (50,000 tonnes) of plastic waste is reused, for example textiles.
 In contrast to many other countries, Switzerland has not used landfill sites for combustible waste since the year 2000.
-Therefore, all plastic waste must be recycled or incinerated in an environmentally compatible manner.
+Therefore, all plastic waste must be recycled or recovered for energy in an environmentally sound manner.
 However, there is still potential for improving material cycles in plastics recycling.

 Ecological assessment

 Because of their versatility, plastics are used in a very wide variety of products (clothing, packaging, vehicles etc.).
-On the one hand, plastics are to be found in very long-lived applications (e.g. construction materials, automotive manufacturing).
+On the one hand, plastics are found in long-lived applications such as construction materials and vehicles.
 On the other, they are used for short-lived products which are disposed of immediately after a single use (e.g. takeaway packaging or plastic cutlery).

 The question often arises in product manufacturing as to whether plastics or alternative materials should be used.
 The decision should be based on life cycle assessments (LCAs), which consider a product’s environmental impact throughout its entire lifespan.
-Contrary to popular perception, plastics are often valuable and efficient materials from the point of view of the LCA, for example plastic envelopes for newspapers and magazines tend to have less of an impact on the environment than paper ones.
+Contrary to popular perception, plastics are often efficient materials from an LCA perspective.
+For example, plastic envelopes for magazines tend to have a lower environmental impact than paper envelopes.

 Plastic waste: energy recovery or recycling?